chrislernunes/Pluto/README.md

 **“Does this idea actually work — under real constraints?”**

-If you can define your edge in rules, Pluto_test can test it.
+If you can define your edge in rules, Pluto can test it.

 Happy researching 📈